renmuller/renmuller/README.md

 ### Hi there 👋

 My name is Karen and I am a tech enthusiast.
-I have a particular interest in Cloud systems and am an AWS Certified Cloud Practitioner.
+I have a particular interest in Cloud systems and I am an AWS Certified Cloud Practitioner.
 I enjoy learning new languages (human and computer) and am currently deep-diving into AWS (Amazon Web Services) and Python.

 - 🔭 I’m working on: uploading my projects onto Github / completing a CSIS course (Cyber Security Infrastructure Specialist) / becoming an Appian Certified Associate Developer
 - 🌱 I’m currently learning: Ruby on Rails / Kotlin